MPhillipS556427/Heart_Disease_Healthcare-Analytics-Project/README.md

 ## Overleaf Report
-For a detailed report and in-depth analysis, refer to the Overleaf report at https://www.overleaf.com/read/jpzyqsrmckyq#d8e51e.
+For a detailed report and in-depth analysis, refer to the Overleaf report at https://www.overleaf.com/read/jpzyqsrmckyq#d8e51e or Phillip_Capstone_Project_Report Module 6.pdf

 ## Reference